rbdjur/Python/README.md

 From there the location and character can be accessed via , mark_and_num[0] and mark_and_num[1].

 This step was a precursor to the rest of the business logic of the program that kept code organized and easily accessible.

+#-----------
+#STATE EDIT |
+#-----------

+revised logic in restart.py, instead of incorporating the method from above, we used an input function srored inside variable, mark.
+If "mark" did not meet specific conditions, the program would prompt the user of an invalid answer and "mark" would ask for a valid response until the right conditions were met.

+b. number (location)

 2) Returning the variables needed throuhgout the rest of the program